 If you've ever tried to lighten your hair at home — or caught sight of your reflection halfway through a double-process treatment — you're familiar with the dull, one-dimensional yellow that remains after bleaching.
 It's not an especially natural or flattering shade, which is why a good colorist will then apply highlights, lowlights and toner.
 (Side note: This is also why your salon visit takes four hours and costs a small fortune.)

-The shampoo goes on, you guessed it, purple — a bold, somewhat alarming violet that will stain your bathtub if it dries — but rinses out clear.
-Because purple is on the opposite side of the color wheel as yellow, it helps to combat underlying brassiness in the hair and get rid of yellow pigment, explained Lauren Grummel, a New York City-based colorist.
+This kind of shampoo goes on — you guessed it — purple.
+Specifically, the hue tends to be a bold, somewhat alarming violet that will stain your bathtub if it dries, but it rinses out clear.
+Because purple is on the opposite side of the color wheel as yellow, it helps to combat underlying brassiness in the hair and get rid of yellow pigment, according Lauren Grummel, a New York City-based colorist.

-And while an over-the-counter product can't replicate the nuanced work of a skilled colorist, it can help you extend the time between appointments.
-"A purple shampoo is really great because it can help keep your color fresher for longer, outside of the salon," Grummel said.
+While an over-the-counter purple shampoo can't replicate the nuanced work of a skilled colorist, it's useful if you're in between appointments.
+"It can help keep your color fresher for longer outside of the salon," Grummel says.

 Kasey Bertucci, hairstylist and co-founder of Salon 120 West in Boston, likes this shampoo from Redken.
 Ideal for blonde and highlighted hair, the formula has salicylic acid which she said can also help remove unwanted pigment.